mongodb/specifications/source/transactions/transactions.md

 Starting in MongoDB 4.0, any command error may include a top level "errorLabels" field.
 The field contains an array of string error labels.

-### TransientTransactionError
+### Transient Transaction Error

 Any command error that includes the "TransientTransactionError" error label in the "errorLabels" field.
 Any network error or server selection error encountered running any command besides commitTransaction in a transaction.
-In the case of command errors, the server adds the label; in the case of network errors or server selection errors where the client receives no server reply, the client adds the label.
+In the case of command errors, the server adds the label; in the case of network errors or server selection errors where the client receives no server reply, the client MUST add the label.
+If a network error occurs while running the commitTransaction command then it is not known whether the transaction committed or not, and thus the "TransientTransactionError" label MUST NOT be added.

 #### Retrying transactions that fail with TransientTransactionError